-Registrations of interest are welcome from those who reside within the geographical area covered by One Adoption North and Humber, or within reasonable travelling distance.
+Registration of interest is welcome from those who reside within the geographical area covered by One Adoption North and Humber, or within reasonable travelling distance.

 Applicants may own their own home or live in rented accommodation.
 They will have to demonstrate that they have a secure home environment in which to bring up a child and will need accommodation appropriate to the number and ages of the children they are seeking to adopt.
-However, it is usual for sibling groups to share a bedroom.